Kroz

 Kroz is a series of Roguelike video games created by Scott Miller for IBM PC compatibles.
 The first episode in the series, Kingdom of Kroz, was released in 1987 as Apogee Software's first game.
 It was also published on Big Blue Disk #20.
-Kroz introduced the scheme of the first episode being free and charging money for additional episodes; a technique which defined the business model for Apogee and was adopted by other MS-DOS shareware publishers.
+Kroz introduced the scheme of the first episode being free and charging money for additional episodes, a technique which defined the business model for Apogee and was adopted by other MS-DOS shareware publishers.

 The games were discontinued in 1999.
 In March 2009, the whole Kroz series was released as freeware by Apogee, and the source code was released as free software under the GPL-2.0-or-later license.

 Gameplay

 The object of the game is to survive numerous levels of attacking monsters and ultimately find the priceless Magical Amulet of Kroz.
 The player character collects gems as they go; each time a monster touches them, they lose a gem and the monster dies.
-The character's main defense consists of whips which can be used to kill monsters and destroy certain walls; however, each whip can only be used once.
+The character's main defense consists of whips which can be used to kill monsters and destroy certain walls, but each whip can only be used once.
 Some levels are generated randomly; these tend to be rather chaotic, and essentially consist of a mad dash through waves of attacking enemies to pick up valuable objects and/or escape to the stairway.
 A major part of the game is careful conservation of gems and whips; sometimes it is better to allow an enemy to take a gem rather than use valuable whips that will be needed to break down walls blocking the exit.